-The District Six Fire Protection District (the District) was formed by the City of Baton Rouge, Parish of East Baton Rouge (City/Parish).
+The Central Fire Protection District No. 4 (the District) was formed in 1976 by the City of Baton Rouge, Parish of East Baton Rouge (City/Parish).

 The purpose of the District is to provide fire protection rescue and emergency medical service for the citizens of the District.
+The District serves approximately 35,000 individuals.
 The District employs permanent full-time employees and part-time employees.
 It also employs temporary employees as needed.
+Limited services are provided through volunteers.
+No value is attributed to the volunteer services in the accompanying financial statements.